-The main chamber has a trap door for easy cleaning, which as anyone with a pellet grill or smoker knows, makes a huge difference when it comes to cleaning.
+The main chamber has a trap door, making cleaning much easier.
 This smoker is great value for money, and will long outlast its (admittedly poor) one-year warranty.
 If you want a Camp Chef but can’t stretch to $900, this would be a great alternative.

 Traeger Grills Pro Series 34

-Traeger is one of the original and best pellet grill brands around, and so it stands to reason that they still make one of the best wood pellet grills out on the market today.
+Traeger is the original pellet cooker brand, so it stands to reason that they still make one of the best wood pellet grills out on the market today.
 We’ve seen it with their Tailgater and Renegade Elite models, and here we see it with their Pro series.